What is Scleroderma?

-Scleroderma, or systemic sclerosis, is a chronic connective tissue disease generally classified as one of the autoimmune rheumatic diseases.
+Scleroderma, or systemic sclerosis, is a chronic connective tissue disease generally classified as an autoimmune disease.

 Any chronic disease can be serious.
 The symptoms of scleroderma vary greatly for each person, and the effects of scleroderma can range from very mild to life threatening.
 The seriousness will depend on the parts of the body, which are affected, and the extent to which they are affected.
 A mild case can become more serious if not properly treated.
 Prompt and proper diagnosis and treatment by qualified physicians may minimize the symptoms of scleroderma and lessen the chance for irreversible damage.

-The diagnostic process may require consultation with rheumatologists (arthritis specialists), and/or dermatologists (skin specialists) and require blood studies and numerous other specialized tests depending upon which organs are affected.
+The diagnostic process may require consultation with rheumatologists (autoimmune disease specialists), and/or dermatologists (skin specialists) and require blood studies and numerous other specialized tests depending upon which organs are affected.

 The exact cause or causes of scleroderma are still unknown, but scientists and medical researchers are working hard to make those determinations.
 It is known that scleroderma involves an overproduction of collagen.

-Most individuals with scleroderma do not have any relatives with scleroderma and their children do not get scleroderma.
-Research indicates that there is a susceptibility gene, which raises the likelihood of getting scleroderma, but by itself does not cause the disease.
+Most individuals do not have any relatives with scleroderma and their children do not get scleroderma.
+Research indicates that there is a susceptibility gene, which raises the likelihood of getting scleroderma, but the gene alone does not cause the disease.

 Currently, there is no cure for scleroderma, but there are many treatments available to help particular symptoms.
-For instance, heartburn can be controlled by medications called proton pump inhibitors PPIs) or medicine to improve the motion of the bowel.
 Some treatments are directed at decreasing the activity of the immune system.
 Some people with mild disease may not need medication at all and occasionally people can go off treatment when their scleroderma is no longer active.
 Because there is so much variation from one person to another, there is great variation in the treatments prescribed.